Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

 While they are similar in certain ways, TFSAs and savings accounts can affect your finances differently, so make sure to do your research before opening either one.
-Talk to your bank or credit union about the specific details of their TFSAs vs saving accounts:
+Here are the main differences between a TFSA account and a savings account.

 What Is A TFSA?

-Introduced by the Government of Canada in 2009, a Tax-Free Savings Account (TFSA) is a registered tax-advantaged savings account where you can store and earn interest without paying tax on it.
+Introduced by the Government of Canada in 2009, a TFSA is a registered savings account where you can store and earn interest without paying tax on it.
 In it, you can hold eligible investments that may generate capital gains, interest, and dividends (tax-free) to reach your savings goals more efficiently.

 Features Of A TFSA